piresflp/TodoMVC/README.md

 # TodoMVC

-> A Vue.js + Node.js project
-In order to the application works properly, both Client and API should be running.
+> In order to the application works properly, both Client and API should be running.
 Then, go to "localhost:8080".

 ## Client Build Setup
 ``` bash